ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 #### --- Data transformation comparisons

-In the [data transformation](#data-transformation) section, I kept harping about how spectrograms would outperform time series audio (time-space) and fourier spectra (frequency-space) because they resolve both time and frequency components simultaneously. **Let's see if that's actually true**.
+In the [data transformation](#data-transformation) section, I kept harping about how spectrograms would outperform time series audio (time-space) and Fourier spectra (frequency-space) because they resolve both time and frequency components simultaneously. **Let's see if that's actually true**.

 Thanks to how general `Train.prep_data` is, this is really easy to test.
 To do so, I wrote this little script that calculates models with varying transformations.